Did you know?

 The color patterns of these fish generally include a dark background, of which the color difference can be in shades of yellow, brown, or gray, and white hexagonal spots.

 These spots are often clustered around the center and lateral line of the fish, looking somewhat like a honeycomb.
+The eyes, snout, and base of the pectoral fins are dark, with the fins usually appearing yellow.

 Juvenile smooth trunkfish are darker in color and have large yellow spots, which eventually fade into the iconic hexagonal markings.

-Habitat and Distribution
+Habitat

 Smooth trunkfish are primarily found in the tropical and subtropical waters of the Atlantic Ocean, ranging from as far south as Brazil and spanning through the Caribbean Sea, Gulf of Mexico, Florida, Bermuda, and the Bahamas.

-They make their homes in a variety of habitats, including rocky reefs, seagrass beds, and in and among soft and hard coral, and are found mostly in coastal zones.
+They make their homes in a variety of habitats, including rocky coral reefs, seagrass beds, and in and among soft and hard coral, and are found mostly in coastal zones.

 Smooth trunkfish can be found in rocky reefs, and near the sandy ocean floor